 Plants absorb nutrients from the soil, but some of these nutrients leave the farm when crops such as tea or rice are harvested.
 This open nutrient cycle means a fresh source of nutrients must be added to the soil to keep it healthy and the plants productive.
 The reality of agriculture in Japan is that it relies heavily on imported fertilizers.
 100% of the crude oil and ore, the energy source and raw materials needed to produce chemical fertilizers, are imported.
 Even many organic fertilizers are imported.
 So what does it mean to be self-sustaining, to limit reliance on outside inputs and to close the nutrient cycle?

-Secondly, they find resource as the local level.
-In Fujieda, Shizuoka prefecture, there are many sake breweries which give them access to sake kasu (酒粕); the fermented rice left overs.
+Secondly, they find resources at the local level.
+In Fujieda, Shizuoka prefecture, there is a sake brewery which gives them access to sake kasu (酒粕); the fermented rice left overs.
 In a neighboring city, there is also a traditional soy sauce brewery that still uses wooden tubs that contributes soy after they have extracted the liquid used for soy sauce.
 At Cyittorattu, they work to apply local resources to the soil so that they may once again receive from the soil.

-While non-mechanized systems have the reputation of being less productive, cultivating cyittorattustyle, in a small scale, minimally mechanized way, allows the region’s beauty and terroir to be expressed.
+While non-mechanized systems have the reputation of being less productive, cultivating cyittorattu style, in a small scale, minimally mechanized way, allows the region’s beauty and terroir to be expressed.
 It may sound paradoxical but there is this wondrous sense of abundance which is felt on a small scale farm.
 It may have something to do with a special, dynamic energy produced when people come together to help in collective tasks, like rice planting or harvest.
-At Cyittorattu this past tea season (2020), they revitalized hand-picking with an early sencha harvest and then hand picked for black tea in June.
+At Ayumi Farms, Cyittorattu this past tea season (2020), they revitalized hand-picking with an early sencha harvest and then hand-picked for black tea in June.
 All the crops at Cyittorattu are filled with good intentions to protect, preserve, and re-connect to the land of this region.